-JCCP and CPSA Guidance for Practitioners Who Provide Cosmetic Interventions - Second Edition - May 2020
+JCCP and CPSA Code of Practice and Guidance for Practitioners Who Provide Cosmetic Interventions - Third Edition - March 2023

 Introduction

 "Cosmetic interventions" means any intervention, procedure or treatment carried out with the primary objective of changing an aspect of a patient's physical appearance, and includes non-surgical procedures, all of which, to a varying degree are invasive and carry risks.
 This guidance document relates specifically to those practitioners carrying out cosmetic interventions and has been developed jointly by the Cosmetic Practice Standards Authority (CPSA) and the Joint Council for Cosmetic Practitioners (JCCP).
 These charitable organisations were established following the Keogh Review (2013) and are not 'statutory regulatory' bodies.
 As such, these guidelines should be seen as 'best practice' for cosmetic practitioners as mandated by the JCCP and CPSA and not as being legally enforceable by statute.
 The JCCP is formally accredited by the Professional Standards Authority (PSA).